- Alumni Services

 - IB 477 Entrepreneurship

-The minor in Religious Studies consists of the following courses:
+The Visual Arts minor consists of the following six courses:

 For a minor in Women's and Gender Studies, students take five courses including WG 201H Introduction to Women's and Gender Studies.
 Three of the five courses must be at the 300 level or above.
 Electives may come from a variety of disciplines and should be chosen in consultation with the PEL Humanities Coordinator.